 Throughout the morning it remained in reserve behind a ridge.
 At about midday Napoleon’s guns opened fire and Wellington’s responded.
 Adam’s Brigade moved forward through dense smoke from the artillery fire but waited behind the ridge, just out of sight of the French, while the artillery bombardments continued.
 Some of Adam’s Brigade were hit by cannon balls coming over the crest but Eeles’ riflemen suffered no casualties and could see nothing of what was going on.
 They were unaware that Napoleon’s infantry were advancing against their left and pushing the British line back, only to be themselves forced back by a British cavalry charge.

 At about 4pm, the French Marshal Ney renewed the attack, sending first cavalry and then infantry to try to break Wellington’s centre.
 Wellington ordered Adam’s Brigade forward over the ridge.
 Moving ahead in column, the 71st and Eeles’ riflemen could see nothing amidst the smoke until, suddenly, it cleared and the 71st found itself facing a very large number of French troops formed in line.
 The 71st immediately had to form line in order to bring its musket fire to bear.
 Eeles, who had never seen troops engage one another at so close a distance, also successfully got his Company into line on the right of the 71st but both units suffered severely from the French fire.
 Immediately they were formed into line, however, they repulsed the French who disappeared into the smoke.
 But Eeles’ men and those of the 71st were still falling from musket shots and so Eeles moved his Company forward and found a considerable number of French firing at them from a depression in a rye field.
 Eeles and his men immediately opened fire on them, driving them back to their main position on a hill but, at that moment, he noticed a mass of French cavalry advancing towards them.
 At the sight of the cavalry, the units of Adam’s Brigade formed into squares and Eeles men were just able to retreat to safety behind the square formed by the 71st before the French cavalry attacked it with, Eeles recalled, ‘much impetuosity and determination.’
 However, the 71st received the charge ‘with the utmost coolness and gallantry.’
 The French horsemen repeatedly tried to break the squares but each time were repulsed ‘without the least loss or disorder.’
 Other units of Adam’s Brigade suffered during these attacks and when Colonel Ross, commanding the 3rd Battalion 95th, was badly wounded, Major Fullerton took over command; when Fullerton was severely wounded about an hour later, Eeles found himself in command of both companies.
-During one of the attacks, when French cuirassiers charged against the right of the 71st’s square, Eeles moved his men out in line with the rear face so that they could bring their fire to bear on the attackers.
+During one of the attacks, when French cuirassiers charged against the right of the 71st’s square, Eeles moved his men out in line with the rear face so that they could bring their accurate rifle fire to bear on the attackers.
 He stood in front of his men and made them hold their fire until the cavalry were within thirty or forty yards, then ordered the volley.
 Instantaneously the charge was completely halted as the leading horses and riders collapsed to the ground and those behind tumbled over them.
 It seemed to Eeles that half of all the horses and men came down: ‘by far the greater part were thrown down over the dying and wounded.
 These last after a short time began to get up and run back to their supports, some on horseback, but most of them dismounted.’
 This, he said, proved that it was impossible for cavalry to charge infantry ‘if the Infantry will only be steady, and give their fire all at once.’

 After beating off the cavalry attacks, Adam’s Brigade remained in squares.
 The riflemen’s position to the right of the 71st placed them immediately next to the outer perimeter of a farm called Hougoumont, for which there was heavy fighting for much of the day.
 However, once the French cavalry withdrew, their guns opened fire on the squares while a large mass of French cavalry waited on the hill opposite.
 Eventually, Adam’s Brigade was moved back behind the shelter of the ridge and formed in line ready to fire into the left flank of an expected attack by Napoleon’s infantry against the centre of Wellington’s line.
 Eeles’ men, behind the 71st on the far right, could again see nothing of what was happening but heard the British guns open fire.
 Then the infantry of Adam’s Brigade fired off a musket volley and moved forward to the advance, with Eeles’ men following.